ishitachail/ishitachail.github.io/README.md

 > Email: <ishita.shilpa.chail@gmail.com> <br>        <chail.partha.22031@iitgoa.ac.in>

-> **Experience**
----
+# About #
+Welcome to my profile page!
+I am a computer science student who is passionate about technology.

-> I had computer lectures in school since fourth grade where i learned basics of computer hardware, Qbasic, C, HTML,etc. I also won silver medal in NCO, National Cyber Olympaid , organised by SOF in eighth grade.
-In the 12th grade I leraned C++, Assembly language programming, basics of Operating Systems, Data Structures, HTML, Introduction to microprocessors and Organisation of 8085, Intoduction to Microcontoller, Intel X86 Family ,Networking Technology ,etc. Both my parents come from a technical background which  has developed my interest in this field over the past few years.
+As a computer science student, I have honed my skills in various programming languages, including HTML, Python, C++, and others.
+I have also gained experience in  Assembly language programming, basics of Operating Systems, Data Structures, HTML, Introduction to microprocessors and Organisation of 8085, Intoduction to Microcontoller, Intel X86 Family ,Networking Technology ,etc .
+I am always seeking new challenges and opportunities to learn and grow in this dynamic and constantly evolving field.

+With my technical background and love for problem-solving, I am confident that I can contribute to any team and thrive in any project.
+I am eager to collaborate with like-minded individuals and make an impact through innovative and transformative technology solutions.
+Thank you for taking the time to visit my profile page, and I look forward to connecting with you!